hmirin/MotifBoost/README.md

 }
 ```

-## Reproduction of Results in the Paper
+## Reproducing the results of the paper

 - See [https://github.com/hmirin/motifboost-paper]()